hashdist/hashdist/doc/source/powerusers.rst

     with all/some of the software one wants to use.

 **Package**:
-    A program/library, e.g., NumPy, Python etc.;
-    what is **not** meant is a specific package format like ``.spkg``, ``.egg`` and so on (which is left undefined in this document)
+    Used in the loose sense; a program/library, e.g., NumPy, Python etc.; what is **not** meant is a specific package format like ``.spkg``, ``.egg`` and so on (which is left undefined in the bottom two Hashdist layers)

 Design principles
 -----------------